balena/radixdb/README.md

 radixdb
 =======

-This library provides a C99 implementation of the Patricia Trie.
-The algorithm follows the 3 control words (32-bit) overhead -- length (diff bit) and left/right indexes to next nodes -- plus length of the key and value.
-There's no external nodes, so data is located at a node where the parent bit is equal or greater than the node bit.
-The overhead for each key-value pair is exactly 20 bytes (5 words of 32-bits).
+This library provides a C99 implementation of the PATRICIA Trie for NUL terminated strings.
+Each node store a bit position and two children.
+The position is the next bit location in which two members differ.
+For a given set of elements there is an unique tree that satisfies the given conditions, so the structure does not need complex balancing algorithms.
+The depth tree is bounded by the length of the longest element, rather than the number of elements (as with an unbalanced tree).
+This implementation does not use external nodes, so data is found, while traversing the tree, at a node where the parent node has a bit position which is equal or greater than the node bit position.

+The implementation uses 3 control words of 32-bit each (bit position then left and right children), followed by the key length and the value length in bytes also in 32-bit words, then the key and the value.
+With this configuration the overhead of each key-value pair added to the tree is 20 bytes (5 words of 32-bits).

 It provides the following:
  * O(k) operations.
 In some cases, this can be faster than a hash table.
  * Optimized largest prefix match operation.

-This implementation does not support deletion, as it's intended for big read-only databases.
+This implementation does not support deletion, as it was conceived for usage in large read-only databases.

 Build
 -----

     $ make

-This will generate three binary files: radixdbmk, radixdbget and radixdbmatch.
+This will generate five binary files: radixdbmk, radixdbget, radixdbmatch, radixdbdump and radixdb2dot.

 The radixdbmk program
 ---------------------